History of Assert

 - To reduce isolation and increase confidence and self-esteem.

-- Developed 2 Life Skills Courses and an online toolkit
+- Developed 2 Life Skills Courses, an online resource toolkit and 3 short courses

 - Developed our in-house Volunteer Training